Organizing is tricky because you have to be integral about it.

-I started pouching my notes and organizing them into categories and that made the world of a difference.
+I started pouching my notes and organizing them into categories, which made a world of difference.

 There’s nothing more frustrating than wanting to catch an idea on paper and losing it because you didn’t have a functioning pen at hand.

-Keep a nice tall mug or a real pen holder close to you while you’re working or reading.
+Keep a mug or a pen holder close when working, studying, or reading.

 Keep a weekly spread with a simple layout next to you to schedule tasks on the fly.

-I designed a simple weekly planner and keep it taped to the surface of my table where I work every day.
+I designed a simple weekly planner and kept it taped to my table’s surface, where I work every day.

-A journal is necessary to practice journaling (duh!), but it’s also key to keep one around at all times to take notes of everything.
+A journal is necessary to practice journaling (duh!), but it’s also crucial to keep one around to take notes of everything.

-Personally, I keep a single one that lasts around 5-6 months where I write recipes, ideas, movies I want to watch, little reminders and even to manage my freelance work.
+I keep a single one that lasts around 5-6 months, where I write recipes, ideas, movies I want to watch, little reminders, and even manage my freelance work.

-We’ve all been guilty of making it a habit to delete mail before even reading it because we already know we’re not at all interested.
+We’ve all been guilty of making it a habit to delete mail before even reading it because we already know we’re not interested.

-Instead of doing that leaving it unread on your inbox (worse), simply unsubscribe from lists you don’t care about.
+Instead of doing that or leaving it unread in your inbox (which is worse!), unsubscribe from lists you don’t care about.

-You’ll feel a lot better knowing that the messages you do get are important to you.
+I promise you’ll feel a lot better knowing that the messages you do get are important to you 🙂

-Delete email you know you’re not going to read as well as those you’ve read but don’t need to archive.
+Delete emails you know you’re not going to read again and those you’ve read but don’t need to archive.